lcls-mlcv/lcls-mlcv.github.io/_projects/simulation.md

   The vernier simulator mimics fine energy trim around the DCCM with persistent state and an energy-dependent systematic offset (so “commanded” and “effective” energy can differ as they often do on real systems).
 It also provides mode-aware behavior to support alignment and calibration scans, plus a synthetic intensity signal that peaks when vernier and DCCM match—useful for testing intensity-based alignment.

 - **Transfocator (TFS) mechanics (API compatibility)**
-  The TFS simulator reproduces the lens insert/remove states and translation-stage motion using the same interface as the real `Transfocator`.
+  The TFS simulator reproduces the lens insert/remove states and translation-stage motion using the same interface as the real Transfocator.
 This makes focus-tracking and per-energy configuration logic testable even though the simulation does not attempt to compute true optical focus or transmission.

 - **Undulator pointing (command/actuate/done behavior)**
   The undulator simulation mirrors the ACR-style move pattern and preserves polarity conventions.
 It supports both delta and absolute moves so alignment routines can be developed against realistic control semantics.